n8n-io/n8n-docs/docs/flow-logic/merging.md

 Merging allows you to bring multiple data streams together.

 Merging data from different branches or nodes uses the [Merge](/integrations/builtin/core-nodes/n8n-nodes-base.merge/) node.
-To merge data from multiple node executions, use the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node.
+You can also use the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node to merge data from multiple node executions.

 To compare data, merge it, and output data streams depending on the comparison, use the [Compare Datasets](/integrations/builtin/core-nodes/n8n-nodes-base.comparedatasets/) node.